railwayapp/templates/javascript/with-redis/README.md

 - Create a Railway project with the Redis plugin
 - Connect to your Railway project with `railway init`
-- Run this example with `railway start`
+- Run this example with `railway run railway start`

 ## Notes